Harbor Container Registry

 About this task

 Harbor is an open-source container registry with a richer and fuller set of capabilities than the built-in StarlingX container registry.
 StarlingX end users can use Harbor to manage their own application container images.
-Harbor secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
+Harbor secures artifacts with policies and role-based access control, can optionally ensure images are scanned and free from vulnerabilities, and can optionally sign images as trusted.
 Harbor has been evolved to a complete OCI compliant cloud-native artifact registry.

 Harbor also supports the replication of images between registries and offers advanced security features such as user management, access control, and activity auditing.